jeevanbisht/jeevanbisht/README.md

 # 👋 Hi, I'm Jeevan

-I build and share **AI Agents** — practical, working examples that anyone can use.
+I Learn, Build and share **AI Agents** — practical, working examples that anyone can use.
 Most of my work is **hands-on**, focusing on **samples, tested setups, and real-world integrations** across:

 - 🧠 AI Agents (single & multi-agent systems)
 - 🔗 MCP-based and tool-calling frameworks
-- 🌐 Browser and environment-aware agents
 - 📚 RAG (Retrieval-Augmented Generation) architectures

 ---